Rahul-Raviprasad/Algorithms/Dynamic Programming/Knapsack Problem.md

 Knapsack problems appear in real-world decision-making processes in a wide variety of fields, such as finding the least wasteful way to cut raw materials, selection of investments and portfolios, selection of assets for asset-backed securitization, and generating keys for the Merkle–Hellman and other knapsack cryptosystems.

+### Example
+Lets say there is a bag which can hold 7 kg weight.
+And we have the following items weight

 ### Resources
 1. WIKI- https://en.wikipedia.org/wiki/Knapsack_problem